 What Is It?

 An elastic (rubber band) is essentially a small rubber band that your orthodontist will tell you to attach to your braces in a certain configuration/shape.
 The purpose of the elastic is to allow the patient to assist the orthodontist in the movement of their teeth.
-Braces sometimes may not be able to move teeth exactly where the orthodontist would like, thus elastics help with that movement.
+Braces sometimes may not be able to move teeth exactly where the orthodontist would like, thus elastic wear can help to achieve this movement.

 These elastics are crafted from the medical-grade latex, which is safe to be in contact with your mouth.
 Non-latex elastics are also available for patients who are allergic to latex.